The year was 1988.

 And the reason?

-True quality requires the application of time and an investment in skills and specialized procedures, processes, equipment and fabricare facilities.
+True quality requires the application of time and an investment in technical skills and specialized procedures, processes, equipment and fabricare facilities.

 In the dry cleaning business, there’s simply no such thing as compromising your way to true quality.